 As a well deserved reward for taking our trek, we headed to the Hotel Nacional for a night cap on the veranda.
 Do you remember the “mob summit” from Godfather II?
 Well, it is based on a real life conference which took place here.
 This historic landmark has housed the likes of Winston Churchill, Ava Gardner, Vladimir Putin and Leonardo di Caprio.

 Later in the evening, I realized there was a geocache hidden on the hotel grounds.
 Because it was already dark, I had to come back in the morning to look for it.
 GC5B6F (Cuba Libre) turned out to be a wonderful surprise.
 The geocache description directed me to look for trenches along the hotel’s landscaping and I soon discovered I was standing in a bunker used to house artillery during the Cuban Missile Crisis.
 A nice older gentleman manning the exhibit gave us a tour of the trenches.
 I couldn’t believe I had randomly stumbled onto such a significant piece of Cuban and American history.
-And I even found the geocache!
+Even better, I found the geocache!

 On our last night in Cuba, it was time to check out a couple of the local bars I had read about in Thrillist.
 My top choices were located in our neighborhood and within walking distance.
 I was most curious about Submarino Amarillo and couldn’t wait to see what a Beatle’s themed bar in Cuba was like.
 The space was dark and covered in fun Beatles inspired murals.